m0nad/awesome-privilege-escalation/README.md

 ### GCP
  - [Tutorial on privilege escalation and post exploitation tactics in Google Cloud Platform environments](https://about.gitlab.com/blog/2020/02/12/plundering-gcp-escalating-privileges-in-google-cloud-platform/): Very deep-dive into manual post-exploitation tactics and techniques for GCP.
  - [GCP-IAM-Privilege-Escalation](https://github.com/RhinoSecurityLabs/GCP-IAM-Privilege-Escalation): IAM Privilege Escalation in GCP by RhinoSecurity.

+#### Tools
+ - [GCPBucketBrute](https://github.com/RhinoSecurityLabs/GCPBucketBrute): A script to enumerate Google Storage buckets, determine what access you have to them, and determine if they can be privilege escalated.
+By RhinoSecurity.